 Almost every new piece of technology these days comes with a Wi-Fi connection, so the demands placed on your broadband could jump up significantly come December.

 Here’s a quick breakdown of the internet speeds that you’ll need to fully enjoy your new Black Friday buys.

 Below is a breakdown of how many megabits per second (Mbps) each of your new Black Friday gadgets will need from your home broadband connection.
 While individual devices may not put a significant strain on your broadband, it’s likely that you’ll have more than one device running at a time — especially if you have multiple people in your home — so the speed you need quickly adds up.

 A quick estimation of the number of gadgets for households of vary sizes shows you how the demand on your broadband quickly adds up.
-Those living alone will probably only be using around 34Mbps of bandwidth at any given time, whereas a family of four could use up to 90Mbps if everyone was online at once.
+Those living alone will probably only be using a maximum of 35Mbps of bandwidth at any given time, whereas a family of four could use up to 90Mbps if everyone was online at once.